 But, oh my, how I will miss that dog.

-Service dogs and church: Some Orthodox churches deny access to service dogs.
+Can service dogs go to church?: Some Orthodox churches deny access to service dogs.
 It’s legal to do this in the US.
 If you use a service dog, read this to understand the issues and find an Orthodox church that will welcome you and your dog.

 Hello, Goodbye Dog: A Review: A beloved pet goes to school and learns how to be the reading dog at school.